 The main trading post in Northern Iceland from the 11th century - 15th century is to be found at Gásir in Eyjafjörður fjord.
 At Gásir many antiquities have been discovered.
 Ruins of a medieval church have been found at Gásir - a large church from the 14th century.

 Not much is known about this church - but we know that back in 1359 it got damaged in a storm.
 This medieval church is the second largest church to be found in Iceland, some 16 x 5 meters, with a 7-8 meters tall church-tower.

 Many ruins of sunken booths have been discovered at Gásir and many things related to trading.
 It is believed that sulfur was prepared here for export.

 A guided tour of the Gásir ruins

 Gásir is mentioned many times in Sturlunga - the Saga of the Sturlungs.
-Experimental researches were performed in 1907 and 1986 at Gásir, together with archaeological research from 2001-2006 by the Museum of Akureyri (Minjasafn Akureyrar), the National Museum of Iceland, and the Icelandic Institute of Archaeology.
+Experimental research was performed in 1907 and 1986 at Gásir, together with archaeological research from 2001-2006 by the Museum of Akureyri (Minjasafn Akureyrar), the National Museum of Iceland, and the Icelandic Institute of Archaeology.

 For more information check out my travel-blog on Gásir and the Medieval Days.

 By the ruins of the old church at Neðri-Ás in Hjaltadalur valley

 Ruins of one of the churches from early Christianity in Iceland were discovered at Neðri-Ás in Hjaltadalur valley in North Iceland.
 This church might even have been the first church erected in Iceland!

 In the 10th century, the Viking Þorvarður Spak Böðvarsson lived at Ás.
 He built a church on his farm in 984 - some 16 years before Christianity was adopted in Iceland.
 He is believed to have adopted Christianity from the missionary Þorvaldur víðförli, who was a missionary in Iceland in the year 981.